-- Innovation of a new activity which is distinct from the evolution it enables.
+- Innovation of a genuinely new activity which is distinct from the evolution it enables.

-- Evolution of an activity from innovation, custom-built, product (rental) to commodity (utility services).
+- Evolution of an activity to custom-built, product (rental) to commodity (utility services).
 This process is commonly called commoditisation.

 - Sustaining changes dominating within domains (i.e. product)

-- Disruptive changes dominating between domains (i.e. product to utility services)
+- Disruptive changes dominating between domains causing a discontinuity with the past (i.e. product to utility services)

 - Enablement and acceleration of the innovation of higher order systems through commoditisation of lower order subsystems (i.e. creative destruction and componentisation)